corpengine/corpengine/README.md

-> This package is not ready for production.
+> CORP Engine 2 is not ready for production.

 # CORP Engine 2